gmreburn/create-react-webext/packages/cra-template-webext/readme.md

 # cra-template-webext

+**_Experimental_**

-This is the WebExtension template to create browser extensions with [Create React App](https://github.com/facebook/create-react-app).
+This will be the WebExtension template to create browser extensions with [Create React App](https://github.com/facebook/create-react-app).
+Contributions and feedback welcomed.

 To use this template, add --template webext when creating a new app.